 TGbf editor: change the text in P171L31-35 as follows:

 transmits the PPDU for synchronization and DMG sensing purposes.
-The sensing responder STA A uses thepreamble, and the sensing responder STA B uses the Sync field to synchronize with the transmitter clock.
+The sensing responder STA A uses the first Sync subfield, and the sensing responder STA B uses the second Sync subfield to synchronize with the transmitter clock.
 The sensing initiator transmits the TRN fields and the sensing responders STA A and STA B measure the reflected signals (#725, #726).

 TGbf editor: Change figure 11-75s as follows: